Malik332/MALIK-BOMBER/README.md

 *This tool is for educational purposes only !*
 _Don't use this to take revenge_<br />
 *I will not be responsible for any misuse*
+*This tool is not working properly...soory for inconvenience ..
+Need time to fix*

 ## Usage
 Clone it by